JoshuaMichaelHanson/static-interval-tree/readme.md

 // matches(interval-tree, pos :: {start, end}) :: [{start, end, ...}, ...]

 var overlapping = matches(idx, {start: 12, end: 22});
+// => [{start: 10, end: 12, id: 1}, {start: 21, end: 30: id: 2}]

+// matching half-open coords, [start, end)
+// matches01(interval-tree, pos :: {start, end}) :: [{start, end, ...}, ...]

+var overlapping = matches(idx, {start: 12, end: 22});
 // => [{start: 21, end: 30: id: 2}]

 ```

+Note that building the tree is independent of the choice of closed or half-open
+coordinates, however you should use match01 if your coordinates are half-open.
+The intervals in the tree and the interval for query must use the same coordinate
+system, either closed or half-open.

 ## Build
 The build is based on npm and webpack.